Learning Outcomes

 Self-Assessment

-Self-employed individuals, partners, and others with untaxed income must complete a self-assessment tax return and pay tax directly to HMRC, usually in two payments on account and a balancing payment.
+Self-employed individuals, partners, landlords, and others with untaxed income must complete a self-assessment tax return and pay tax directly to HMRC.
+Returns are normally filed online by 31 January following the tax year.
+Payment is usually in two payments on account and a balancing payment.

 Taxation of Partnerships